Ravisheel/Cancer_Classification/README.md

-# Cancer_Classification
+# Cancer_Detector
-Cancer Classification using Dimensional Reduction techniques
+In this project I made Cancer Classification model using Dimensional Reduction techniques which can predict Breast Cancers

 1) Data set Description